Watts-College/cpp-527-fall-2021/lectures/week-06.md

 Template functions are helper functions that merge content from a data frame or file with an HTML template to control how the content is presented in the report.

-Templates are often used when we need to summarize lots of pieces of information using
+Templates are often used when we need to summarize lots of pieces of information using consistent styling.

 ```r
 ### CONTENT